 Elizabeth herself was no stranger to suffering.
 She lost her husband and several children to an agonizing disease.
 She too spent an extended period bedridden with an aggressive terminal illness.

 Through it all, she came to understand that, “if sufferings abound in us, God’s consolations also greatly abound.”

 Chiara died on October 7th, 1990.
 For me, her life and death suggest the possibility of a profoundly meaningful and fulfilled life on earth through union with Jesus.
 Chiara inspired me to begin offering my migraines to Christ, confident that life would be worth living.

-During this time of Covid, witnesses like Blessed Chiara Luce Badano and Mother Seton show us that trusting in God’s love, especially during times of extraordinary suffering, leads to a peace “that passeth all understanding.”
+Blessed Chiara Luce Badano and Mother Seton show us that trusting in God’s love, especially during times of extraordinary suffering, leads to a peace “that passeth all understanding.”

 Through the intercession of these holy women, may we all learn to surrender our lives to God by uniting our suffering with that of Jesus.

 With Blessed Chiara and Saint Elizabeth Ann Seton let us say: